Odisha to host Ultimate Kho Kho Season 2 from December 24 | www.lokmattimes.com

 Odisha to host Ultimate Kho Kho Season 2 from December 24

-New Delhi, Nov 27 Backed with a successful, exciting and entertaining inaugural season which reached 164 million households, ...
+New Delhi [India], November 27 : Backed with a successful, exciting and entertaining inaugural season that reached 164 million ...

-New Delhi, Nov 27 Backed with a successful, exciting and entertaining inaugural season which reached 164 million households, Ultimate Kho Kho (UKK) is all geared up for its grand second edition, scheduled to kickstart on December 24, 2023, and final on January 13, 2024 at the Jawaharlal Nehru Indoor Stadium in Cuttack, Odisha.
+New Delhi [India], November 27 : Backed with a successful, exciting and entertaining inaugural season that reached 164 million households, Ultimate Kho Kho (UKK) is all geared up for its grand second edition, scheduled to kickstart on December 24, 2023, and final on January 13, 2024 at the Jawaharlal Nehru Indoor Stadium in Cuttack, Odisha.

 Inspired by Chief Minister Naveen Patnaik's vision of 'sports for youth, youth for future', the Odisha government has not only hosted some of the major global sports events in the state, but it has also developed world-class multi-sport infrastructure and sporting experiences for sports enthusiasts from the state.

-“We are extremely excited to host the 2nd edition of the Ultimate Kho Kho in Odisha.
+"We are extremely excited to host the 2nd edition of the Ultimate Kho Kho in Odisha.
 This is an exciting opportunity for all of us.
 Kho-Kho is a sport that is not only played but widely followed as well in Odisha and hosting the second edition here will be a great opportunity for the people of the state to not only experience the spectacle live but also get inspired and pursue the game.
-We are fully committed to making the season a grand success,” commented Tusharkanti Behera, Minister of State, Electronics & IT, Sports & Youth Services, Government of Odisha.
+We are fully committed to making the season a grand success," commented Tusharkanti Behera, Minister of State, Electronics & IT, Sports & Youth Services, Government of Odisha as quoted by a press release from UKK.

-UKK, promoted by Amit Burman in collaboration with the Kho Kho Federation of India, is dedicated to reinventing and promoting the indigenous sport in a more dynamic and engaging manner.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app